Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 </div>
 <div class="QandA_question">

-Q: How many spaces should I use for indentation? [p.
-28]
+Q: How many spaces should I use for indentation?

 </div>
 <div class="QandA_answer">